wahidustoz/c-sharp-module-1/CSharpModule.Tasks/StringOperations.md

+### Guideline
+1. Write your solutions in StringOperations.cs class in this folder.
+2. Run tests and check if your solution is correct.
+3. Create a PR to main branch once your tests are passing.

 #### 1. Reverse String
 Write a C# function to reverse a given string without using any built-in string reversal functions.